britainjs/cmsi387/homework/csi-os/README.md

     A screenshot of the network configuration panel in os x showing the tcp/ip tab.
     Located in System Preferences -> Network.

+network-windows.jpg
+    A screenshot of the network settings window in windows, showing the settings for a wireless connection.

 startup-linux.png
     A screenshot of the startup scripts used by linux as shown by the ls command.
-These files are located in /etc/init.d startup-mac-terminal.png
+These files are located in /etc/init.d

+startup-mac-terminal.png
     A screenshot of the plist files os x uses on startup as shown by terminal.
 Located under System/Library/LaunchAgents.